 There are some of the imperative features that make developers choose Angular as their web framework are as follows:

 By bootstrapping this root module the application can be launched.
-Then Angular takes over and presents the app content in the browser.
+Then the framework takes over and presents the app content in the browser.
 Also, it responds to the user interaction in accordance with the instructions that are provided.

 Below is the diagram of Angular architecture that describes the main eight building blocks of an application: